DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 ## Keep the parameter

-consider these two piece of codes
+consider these two piece of codes:

 ```
 const func = ({name, age, occupation}) = {